 - Social networks are key.
 After email, reaching out to people via Facebook, Twitter and Foursquare may be the most important thing you can do.
 If you're asking what social networks are, you may want to sit this contest out until you have a stronger online presence.

 - Ask for one thing.
 Too many nonprofits make it too complicated to help them.
 I read about a text giving program the other day that had 16 steps!
 The only thing voters should have to do is vote.
 They shouldn't have to mail anything back to you, paste a URL, or give you their mother's maiden name.
 Make it quick and easy and the votes will pile up.

 - Don't forget the "fun" in fundraising.
 Contests are like events; people should have a good time.
 Add some rewards, incentives and prizes to your contest efforts.
 Show people you appreciate their support and make them want to help you.

 Beth Kanter, the foremost guru of social media for nonprofits, author of Beth's Blog and co-author of The Networked Nonprofit, has been a trainer for several charity contests.
 Beth provided these tips:

 - Do the ROI analysis first.
 Ask and answer if it is worth it before your jump in.

 - Have your network in place before you need it.
 Build your team on staff and volunteers, but also people that you've connected with through social networks who can be your brand advocates.
 Don't forget about working with free agents too.

 - Use storytelling.
-The most effective pitches to get help are people telling their personal stories about why they care about your organization and the result of your organization's winning.
+The most effective pitches feature real people telling their personal stories about why they care about your cause and what can be done with the money if your organization wins.

 - Say thanks in creative ways.
 Thank donors publicly, but also thank people who ask others - make them role models for others.